 Perhaps the biggest deterrent of walking to Cristo Blanco are the daunting uphills steps through the San Blas District.
 These steps are a traveler’s kryptonite at such a high altitude and give new meaning to the phrase “uphill battle”.
 If you’re up for the physical challenge, the best thing is to move slow and remember that a rewarding view of Cusco will greet you at the top.

-Compliment your free time in Cusco with a guided tour
+Complement your free time in Cusco with a guided tour

 Peru For Less offers a range of fully customizable tours with knowledgeable guides to lead you to all the must-see attractions and answer your questions along the way.
-Call our team of travel experts now and start planning your dream vacation to Peru!
+Contact our team of travel experts now and start planning your dream vacation to Peru!

 Britt is a California native who left her home to explore South America and now lives in Peru.
 She’s just a little obsessed about planning getaways with her family, scuba diving, and trekking.